TSS: Transformation-Specific Smoothing for Robustness Certification: Threat Model Overview

-We denote the space of inputs as $\gX\subseteq\R^d$, the set of labels as $\gY=\{1,\,\ldots,\,C\}$ (where $C\geq2$ is the number of classes) and denote noise space by $\gZ\subseteq\R^m$.
-We use the notation $\Prob_X$ to denote the probability measure induced by the random variable $X$ and write $f_X$ to denote the probability density function with respect to a measure $\mu$.
-For a measurable set $S$ we denote its probability by $\Prob_X(S)$.
-Finally, we refer to base classifiers as general deterministic functions $h\colon\gX\to\gP(\cY)$, mapping feature vectors to class probabilities.
+In this section, we first introduce the notations used throughout this paper.
+We then define our \textbf{threat model}, the \textbf{defense goal} and outline the \textbf{challenges} for certifying the robustness against semantic transformations.
+Finally, we will provide a brief \textbf{overview} of our \framework certification framework.

-\textbf{Semantic Transformations} We model semantic transformations as general deterministic functions $\phi\colon\gX\times\gZ\to\gX$, mapping data points to a transformed version with a $\gZ$-valued parameter $\alpha$.
-Examples of such transformations include rotations and translations as discussed in Section~\ref{sec:transformations}.
+We denote the space of inputs as $\gX\subseteq\R^d$ and the set of labels as $\gY=\{1,\,\ldots,\,C\}$ (where $C\geq2$ is the number of classes).
+The set of transformation parameters is given by $\gZ\subseteq\R^m$ (e.g., rotation angles).
+We use the notation $\Prob_X$ to denote the probability measure induced by the random variable $X$ and write $f_X$ for its probability density function.
+For a set $S$, we denote its probability by $\Prob_X(S)$.
+A classifier is defined to be a deterministic function $h$ mapping inputs $x\in\gX$ to classes $y\in\gY$.
+Formally, a classifier learns a conditional probability distribution $p(y\lvert\,x)$ over labels and outputs the class that maximizes $p$, i.e., $h(x) = \arg\max_{y\in\gY}p(y\lvert\,x)$.